lhmckeen/lantern-report/text/arl-final-report.md

 We have three priorities for Lantern: (1) use Lantern to publish OER textbooks by Northwestern University authors, (2) extend Lantern to support more use cases, and (3) promote Lantern at academic librarian conferences.

-First, we are currently using Lantern on OER projects Northwestern University Libraries supports, developing and releasing new features as needed (such as full-text search).
+First, we are currently using Lantern on OER projects that Northwestern University Libraries supports, and developing and releasing new features as needed (such as full-text search).
 We began by migrating two OER projects from [Bookdown](https://bookdown.org/) to Lantern[^1]: [***Empirical Methods in Political Science: An Introduction***](https://emps.northwestern.pub/) by Jean Clipperton and ***Introduction to Material Science and Engineering*** by Kenneth Shull, Jonathan Emery, and Jacob Kelter.

 Second, we were thrilled to discover new use cases for Lantern from the Librarian Review Panel interviews, including: